BehavioralSignalTechnologies/ser_robustness/README.md

                         Path to the YAML configuration for the corruptions
 ```

-- Example for IEMOCAP:
+Example for IEMOCAP:

 ```
 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> -d iemocap
 ```

-We have also created the [examples.ipynb](src/noise_generation/examples.ipynb) notebook, in which we have used the different types of corruptions provided in this notebook, to produce the corrupted versions of the same audio file.
-To listen to each corrupted audio, you can download the [examples.html](src/noise_generation/examples.html) file.
+You can also download the [examples.html](src/noise_generation/examples.html) file, to listen to the different corruptions of the same audio file.

-🚨 You can use the script to corrupt any directory (without any labels),
-by not providing a specific dataset with the `-d` flag.
+🚨 You can use the script to corrupt any directory (without any labels), by not providing a specific dataset with the `-d` flag.
+Example:

-- Example:

 ```
 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> --skip_copy